The Difference Between a Mortgage Broker and a Mortgage Lender

-Lisa Marie Schwartz is a mortgage broker at Fox Valley Mutual Mortgage based in Evergreen, CO.
+Lisa Marie Schwartz is a mortgage broker at Fox Valley Mutual Mortgage Brokerage.
 Our team has years of experience helping home buyers find the most favorable mortgage for them.
 We work closely with you throughout the home buying process, answering your questions and ensuring you are in the right mortgage product.
-Below, we'll take a look at the difference between a mortgage broker and a mortgage lender.
+Below, we’ll take a look at the difference between a mortgage broker and a mortgage lender.
 Contact us to get started today!

 You can think of a mortgage broker as a middleman.
 Their job is to find the best mortgage for their home buyers by shopping around mortgage lenders to compare different types of mortgages, terms, rates, and conditions.
 The home buyer has the relationship with the mortgage broker.
 They give their mortgage broker all of their financials and requested documentation in order to qualify for a mortgage.
 Their mortgage broker helps them decide what they can qualify for and then, once an offer has been made, begins to shop around for the best deal from multiple mortgage lenders.